Midwest FurFest: Background and history

-Midwest FurFest started as the furry track for DucKon, a Chicago-based science fiction convention.
-The furry track was started at DucKon 3 in 1994 and was headed up by Robert King.
-The track grew larger each year and it was estimated that by DucKon 8 (1999) between one-quarter and one-third of the attendees were there due to interest in the furry track.
+Midwest FurFest started as a furry focused part of the now defunct DucKon, a Chicago-based science fiction convention.
+The furry portion of the original convention was started at DucKon 3 in 1994 and was headed up by Robert King.
+Interest grew each year, and it was estimated that by DucKon 8 (1999) between one-quarter and one-third of those attended present due to interest in the furry component of the convention.

-The track ran into problems because it was running out of room to expand without costing other parts of DucKon programming space and time.
-It was decided that the best course of action was to spin off into a new convention.

-Midwest Furry Fandom, Inc. was created, and Midwest FurFest's first occurrence took place in November 2000, on the weekend before Thanksgiving.
-MFF left DucKon on good terms; DucKon provided funding to help the convention's first year.
+Interest in furry specific activities grew to a size that it was no longer feasible to exist as a part of DucKon, and the convention was spun off in 2000, with the creation of Midwest Furry Fandom Inc., with the first MFF happening in November 2000.
 The convention has grown from 473 attendees in 2000 to 13,641 in 2022, making it the largest furry convention in the world by more than 3,900 attendees over the previous largest convention, Anthrocon.
-It has helped raise over $767,000 for various charities.
+It has helped raise over US$900,000 for various charities.